International Relations

 Further details on entry requirements

-Join us on the BA International Relations course in the Department of International Politics at Aberystwyth University - the oldest department of its kind in the world - and you will have the opportunity to study the concepts, practices, policies, histories and regions that make up international politics as a discipline, and explore the ways in which all these factors are undergoing radical transformation in the twenty-first century.
+In studying International Relations at Aberystwyth University, you will engage in debates about the key issues and most significant challenges in international politics in the 21st century.
+You will study the concepts, practices, policies, histories and regions that are central to international politics as a discipline and explore the ways in which all these factors are undergoing radical transformation.

 Course Overview